-<Achievements and results based on the assessment indicators for performance-linked remuneration>
+<Achievements and results based on the assessment indicators for performance-linked remuneration> remuneration for the fiscal year ended December 31, 2022, was determined to be 100% of fixed remuneration.

 Achievement based on the quantitative assessment indicator was five out of a possible five levels and the quantitative assessment coefficient was 1.0 for the fiscal year ended December 31, 2022, as a result of sales of 15,406,109 thousand yen and operating income of 9,097,835 thousand yen, which met the criteria set in advance.